-Here we open 1NT with 16 points and a $4 \cdot 3 \cdot 3 \cdot 3$ shape and no one else feels like bidding.
+Here we open 1NT with 13 points and a $4 \cdot 3 \cdot 3 \cdot 3$ shape and no one else feels like bidding.

-1NT is often a difficult contract to play as the points are often quite close (here they are split 21-19 in our favor) and counting tricks can be awkward.
-The subsequent play and defense can be a real minefield as well.
+1NT is often a difficult contract to play as the points are often quite close (here they are split 21 to 19 in our favour) and counting tricks can be awkward.
+The subsequent play and defence can be a real minefield as well.

 In this case, however, it is simple to see that we have six top tricks after a Heart lead into our tenace.
-We can see two top Spades, the ♥A Q and two top Diamonds so the problem is to develop one extra trick.
+We can see two top Spades, the $\mathbf{v}A \mathbf{Q}$ and two top Diamonds so the problem is to develop one extra trick.

-Well, for sure, it is rarely right to cash our top tricks hoping that an extra one will emerge somehow from the mists; instead, we just have to work on one of our suits.
+Well, for sure, it is rarely right to cash our top tricks hoping that an extra one will emerge somehow from the mists - instead, we just have to work on one of our suits.

 Here, we have to set up a Club trick.
-Now, this takes time and (a lot of) patience as the opponents have the •A K Q between them, but as long as we keep plugging away at Clubs we are destined to make a trick there eventually.
+Now, this takes time and (a lot of) patience as the opponents have the A K Q between them but as long as we keep plugging away at Clubs we are destined to make a trick there eventually.

-West leads a Heart to the ♥K and our ♥A. We play a Club, won by East's ♣Q. He (naturally enough) returns a Heart so we take the ♥Q and revert to Clubs.
-West cashes a couple of Hearts while we put some trash in the can (a Diamond from dummy and a Spade from hand) and then West shifts to a Spade.
+West leads a Heart to the $\forall$ K and our $\forall$ A. We play a Club, won by East's $\clubsuit$ Q. He (naturally enough) returns a Heart so we take the $\forall$ Q and revert to Clubs.
+West cashes a couple of Hearts while we put some rubbish in the bin (a Diamond from dummy and a Spade from hand) and then West switches to Spades.

-We take the ♠K and plug away doggedly in Clubs.
-Finally, we establish the ♣J on the table as a trick and the opponents can do nothing about it.
-A further Spade lead is taken by dummy's ♠A, we cash that precious Club trick and take the rest of our top tricks.
+We take the $\bigstar K$ and plug away doggedly in Clubs.
+Finally, we establish the $\bigstar J$ on the table as a trick and the opponents can do nothing about it.
+A Spade lead is taken by dummy's $\bigstar A$ , we cash that precious Club trick and take the rest of our top tricks.